 o Avoid appointments and extended trips when school is in session.

-o Develop a backup plan for getting to school (i.e., call on family members, neighbor, friend).
+o Develop a backup plan for getting to school (i.e., call on family members, neighbors, friends).

 • Rocky Ridge also accepts phone calls for absences or late arrivals 24 hours a day (253.800.5093 or firstname.lastname@example.org).
 If you send a note with your child, you can check your student’s attendance in ParentVue to verify that the note made it to the attendance office, and the absence has been noted.

-• Students arriving late to school will go directly to the Attendance/Health Room.
+• Students arriving for school late will go directly to the Attendance/Health Room.

 • Students will make-up all the work and tests determined by their teacher.
 It is the student’s and guardian’s responsibility to check with the teacher about work that is to be made up and when work is to be turned in.